Episode Title:Niacinamide in K-Beauty Ep-55

 Niacinamide has been a K-Beauty favourite for years and thanks to its ability to do everything from improve your skin’s barrier function to fade acne scars it’s little wonder why.
 Today, we’re doing a deep-dive on niacinamide in K-Beauty, plus a few warnings on what not to do.

-The Ministry for the Environment in Korea has recently announced that from 2022, cosmetics containers will be required to modify their recycling labels to indicate the grade for how easy or difficult it is to recycle the product.
+The Ministry for the Environment in Korea has recently announced that from 2022, cosmetics containers will be required to modify their recycling labels.
+They will now need to indicate the grade for how easy or difficult it is to recycle the product.

 Instead of the current labelling regime, which simply indicateshow the products are to be recycled in Korea (i.e. PET bottles, plastic, styrofoam etc), from next year the labels will need to indicate the level of difficulty in recycling them as well.
 The expected phrasing is along the lines of “The Very Best” level or “Difficult”.